 The purpose of a self introduction speech is to make everyone present feel a bit more at ease and familiar with the people around them.

-So make the most of your speech by sticking to the important facts.
+So make the most of your speech by sticking to the essential facts.

 During your self introduction speech, tell your listeners the following:

-If you can get all of those details put together in a brief introductory speech, you'll be golden!
-Remember, though, you are speaking simply to introduce yourself.
-Do not take the opportunity to brag, joke excessively or to register complaints!
+If you can get all of those details put together in a short introductory speech, you'll be golden!
+Remember, though; you are speaking only to introduce yourself.
+Do not take the opportunity to brag, joke excessively, or to register complaints!

-This is just an example, but it hits on all of the major points that you want to include in a self introduction speech.
+This self introduction speech is just an example, but it hits on all of the significant points that you want to include in a self-introduction statement.